 Arlington Nunn is in his first season on the Lamar Cardinals coaching staff.
-After eight seasons at Stephen F. Austin working with several different position groups during his stint, Nunn comes to Beaumont where he will work with the LU running backs.
+After eight seasons at Stephen F. Austin working with several different position groups during his stint, Nunn comes to Beaumont where he will work with the LU receivers.

 Nunn has made a name for himself of transforming his athletes into one of the best position groups in the conference.
 He spent his first three seasons in Nacogdoches working with the receivers where he produced some of the nation's top talent.
 Three of Nunn's receivers earned all-conference honors, including the school's top-two all-time leading receivers, and former All-American Dominique Edison would go on to be an NFL draft selection of the Tennessee Titans.

 Following three seasons working with the wide outs, Nunn was asked to take over a struggling Lumberjack secondary.
 Nunn converted what had been a weak link in the SFA defense into one of the strongest units in the Southland Conference.
 Under Nunn's guidance, the Lumberjack secondary went from a conference also-ran to the top pass defense in the league.
 His first season working with the defensive backs, Nunn produced three All-SLC selections, the SLC Newcomer of the Year and an All-American.

 Nunn has produced 12 All-SLC selections in the past eight years, including three first-team selections.
 Nunn has also coached a former conference newcomer of the year, four All-Americans as well helped guide the program to its most successful two-year run in school history, winning back-to-back Southland titles.

 Prior to his most recent stop in Nacogdoches, Nunn originally went to SFA in 1996 where he spent five seasons working with the 'Jacks' linebackers and secondary.
 He helped tutor two-time All-American and former Pro Bowl linebacker Jeremiah Trotter.
 He also was a member of the 1999 coaching staff that guided the 'Jacks to a Southland Football League title.